 Build a table to sort facts into categories

-Enhance slides and emphasize a point with images, shapes, or word art
+Enhance slides with images, shapes, or word art

 Document information sources

 Add speaker notes to slides to add extra details